Jeremy Glazer: Career

 He appeared in the film Letters from Iwo Jima, which was directed by Clint Eastwood in 2006, and Save Me.
 He co-produced and appeared in Good Dick, which premiered at the Sundance Film Festival in 2008.
 He has also appeared in Moonlight Serenade and When Do We Eat? playing a young Jack Klugman.

-Glazer has made many appearances on the television shows Grey's Anatomy, Modern Family, The Fosters, CSI:NY, CSI: Crime Scene Investigation, Castle, Devious Maids, The Mentalist, Beauty & the Beast, Desperate Housewives, In Plain Sight, Veronica Mars, ER and Angel..
+Glazer has made many appearances on the television shows Grey's Anatomy, Modern Family, The Fosters, CSI:NY, CSI: Crime Scene Investigation, Castle, Devious Maids, The Mentalist, Beauty & the Beast, Desperate Housewives, In Plain Sight, Veronica Mars, ER and Angel.

 He won the LA Weekly Best Male Comedy Award for his leading role in Block Nine.
-Theatre roles include playing both Dorian Gray and James Vane in A Picture of Dorian Gray at the Boston Court Theatre in Pasadena, CA, and You Can't Take It With You at The Antaeus Theatre.
+Theatre roles include playing both Dorian Gray and James Vane in A Picture of Dorian Gray at the Boston Court Theatre in Pasadena, CA, and You Can't Take It With You at The Antaeus Theatre Company.

 In 2019, Glazer stars in the movie Samir with Sprague Grayden, Michelle Lukes, and Peter Greene.

 Personal life

 In November 2006, Greg Hernandez wrote in his column, "Out in Hollywood" in The Los Angeles Daily News that Glazer was actor Chad Allen's partner, both appearing in the film Save Me.
 In October 2008, AfterElton.com noted that Allen was Glazer's boyfriend.
-In May 2009, photojournalist Bill Wilson wrote in the San Francisco Sentinel that when Allen accepted a GLAAD Media Award, he announced that he had met Glazer, his partner, exactly four years earlier.
+In May 2009, photojournalist Bill Wilson wrote in the San Francisco Sentinel that when Allen accepted a GLAAD Media Award, he announced that he had met Glazer, his partner, exactly 4 years earlier.
 Jeremy Glazer and Chad Allen are no longer partners.
-They were together from 2005-2011.
+They were together from 2005 to 2011.
+They both appeared in the 2007 film Save Me.